 Dermacontrol oil removing foam wash

-This is another Cetaphil cleanser which is hands-down perfect for those with very oily yet sensitive skin.
+This is another Cetaphil cleanser which is hands-down perfect for those with very oily skin types yet sensitive as well.

-First off, it uses an innovative zinc technology which reduces surface oil and shine along with the pH balancing system and protection against skin sensitivity.
+First off, this Cetaphil oily skin cleanser uses an innovative zinc technology which reduces surface oil and shine along with the pH balancing system and protection against skin sensitivity.

 |Cerave Acne Foaming|